 The Listening Room is a new bar and listening cafe in the Loop.
 What’s a listening cafe, you ask?
 Taken from their website, it’s “a clubby dining experience with a state-of-the-art audio experience.”
 And “clubby Loop restaurant” is not something we expected to be putting on this guide.
 But it turns out it’s not very clubby - it’s more of an upscale cafe that works for a casual date night.
 Plus, the food is delicious.
 The menu has dishes like tender chicken thighs with crispy skin, mac and cheese that gets melted raclette poured over it tableside, and some very interesting roasted carrots served with a fluffy coconut mousse and topped with peanuts.
 The “listening” part really just means that the sound quality is really good, and the music genre changes, so check their Instagram to see what they’re playing before you visit.

-Right now Lardon, a Logan Square salumeria, closes at 7pm.
-That’s definitely getting into Early Bird Special territory, and this isn’t exactly the kind of spot we get dressed up for.
-But, they’ll be expanding their hours soon, and we find their selection of housemade charcuterie, salumi, and various other meats incredibly exciting.
+Right now Lardon, a Logan Square salumeria, isn’t exactly the kind of spot we get dressed up for.
+But, we find their selection of housemade charcuterie, salumi, and various other meats incredibly exciting.
 Their pastrami might be (and yes we’re aware of what we’re saying) the best in Chicago.
 We’re also petitioning to classify the rich truffle lardo as a condiment.
 The menu has sandwiches, salads, and boards too.
 But the best way to enjoy this cafe is with a glass of wine and the Chef’s Board, which comes with a wide selection of meat and cheese, along with accouterments like onion jam that are all made in-house.
 Follow that up with a fantastic Rueben (apparently the best pastrami in Chicago makes for the best Rueben in Chicago), and a few more glasses of wine.

 This upscale Italian restaurant in the West Loop is just perfect for people who just want to have a conversation.
 It’s large without feeling cavernous, tastefully decorated in soothing neutral colors, and the service is on top of everything without being obtrusive.
 More importantly, the food is good.
 The focus is on handmade pastas, which include things like a fantastic bucatini cacio e pepe, pici with ragu, and paccheri mancini prepared tableside.
 And while Gioia is in one of Chicago’s busiest neighborhoods, it’s still easy to book a reservation.
 Plus, there’s a large bar area that’s great for hanging out after dinner, and a cute sidewalk patio with comfortable tables and chairs that don’t look like they were hastily purchased from a discount garden store.